-www.covid19.nhsgrampian.org/mental-health-support/ u will find a range of online support and an online referral form to access fessional support if required.
-If you have difficulty accessing the service 0800 83 85 87.
+When you need help with your psychological wellbeing or mental health visit www.covid19.nhsgrampian.org/mental-health-support/ You will find a range of online support and an online referral form to access professional support if required.
+If you have difficulty accessing the service online, please call 01224 550200 (line is open 8am to 5pm, Monday to Friday).
+You can also call the NHS24 Helpline on 111 or Breathing Space on 0800 83 85 87.